scrawfo6/qm_manual/docs/simulationcell.rst

 structure calculation.

-With the vacuum option, the box used for Ewald summation increases along the axis labeled by a factor of .
+With the vacuum option, the box used for Ewald summation increases along the axis labeled :code:`n` by a factor of :code:`vacuum`.
 Note that all the particles remain in the original box without altering their positions. i.e. Bond lengths are not changed by this option.
 The default value is 1, no change to the specified axes.

-An example of a block using is given below.
+An example of a :code:`simulationcell` block using :code:`vacuum` is given below.
 The size of the box along the z-axis increases from 12 to 18 by the vacuum scale of 1.5.

 ::